wechuli/python-deepdive/Part 1/Section 04 - Numeric Types/notes.md

 - The == and != operators are supported
 - Comparison operators such as <,> <= >= are not supported
 - Function in the math module will not work, use the cmath

+### Booleans

+Python has a concrete **bool** class that is used to represent Boolean values.
+However, the bool class is a subclass of the int class

+is vs ==
+Because True and False are singleton objects, they will always retain their same memory address throughout the lifetime of your application.

+But since bool objects are also int objects, they can also be interpreted as the integers 1 and 0